aharvey101/react-crypto-trader/README.md

   - [x] \$ Risked
   - [x] Slippage

+- [] All trade log functions should be added to backend to update position

 - Overview
   - [] Graph of account size: Thought, for every trade, take total profit or loss off previous account balance, much like a spreadsheet.